We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Back pain is a widespread problem and massage therapy may help provide relief.
 At-home back massagers may provide some of the benefits of a professional massage at greater convenience and at a reduced cost.

-There are several styles of back massager, including handheld devices, wearable devices, and cushions.
+There are several styles of back massagers, including handheld devices, wearable devices, and cushions.
 Massagers may also differ in the types of massage they provide, with options including kneading, shiatsu, percussion, and vibration.
-Some devices come with removable massage heads, adjustable speed and intensity settings, and heat function.

-Research suggests that back massagers may provide short-term relief from mild-to-moderate back pain, and may help temporarily reduce stress levels.
-However, anyone with severe or chronic back pain should visit their doctor for a diagnosis and appropriate treatment.
+Research suggests that back massagers may provide short-term relief from mild to moderate back pain, and may help temporarily reduce stress levels.
+However, anyone with severe or chronic back pain should speak with a doctor for a diagnosis and appropriate treatment.